Lapin0t/phd-manuscript/main/03_substitution.typ

       ...) $
 ] <def-subset-scope>

-*Direct Sum of Scopes* #sym.space.quad Another useful instance #tom[forward ref? ou ref à une annonce passée?] is the case where a language is designed with two kinds of variables, i.e., where terms are indexed by two contexts.
-We can capture this as the direct sum of abstract scope structures.
+*Direct Sum of Scopes* #sym.space.quad Languages exist in various shapes and forms, and sometimes the designers deem it useful to have _two_ kinds of variables, stored in _two_ different scopes.
+We can capture this pattern as the direct sum of abstract scope structures.

 #definition[Direct Sum Scopes][ Given two abstract scope instances
   $ctx.scope_(T_1) th S_1$ and $ctx.scope_(T_2) th S_2$, the type $S_1 base.prod
-  S_2$ of _direct sum scopes_ bears an abstract scope structure with types $T_1
+  S_2$ of _direct sum scopes_ bears an abstract scope structure on types $T_1
   base.sum T_2$ given by the following (incomplete) definition.

   $ de("SumScope") cl ctx.scope_(T_1 base.sum T_2) th (S_1 base.prod S_2) \